wunderman4/production-ready-serverless-workshop/README.md

 ## Useful commands

+- `aws sso login` logs you in for cdk commands
 - `npm run build` compile typescript to js
 - `npm run watch` watch for changes and compile
-- `npm run test` perform the jest unit tests
+- `npm run test` perform the jest unit tests in handler mode
-- `npx cdk deploy` deploy this stack to your default AWS account/region
+- `npm run test:e2e` perform the jest tests in http mode
+- `npm run deploy` builds before deploying. (need to be logged in)
+- `npm run extractEnvVars` runs a script to gather all env variables.
+- `cdk deploy -- context stageName=branch-name` deploys the app to a new environment.
+- `cdk destroy --context stageName=branch-name` destroys the app with the stageName provided.
 - `npx cdk diff` compare deployed stack with current state
 - `npx cdk synth` emits the synthesized CloudFormation template
-- `aws sso login` logs you in for cdk commands
-- `cdk:deploy` builds before deploying.
-- `cdk deploy -- context stageName=branch-name` deploys the app to a new environment.
-- `cdk destroy --context stageName=branch-name` destroys the app with the stageName provided.
-- ` ./export-env.sh ApiStack-dev us-east-1` runs a script to gather all env variables.

 ## Structure overview

-- /bin folder: this contains the entry point of your CDK application
+- /cdk folder: this contains the entry point of your CDK application
+  - /constructs folder: where your stacks live.
-- /lib folder: this is where you configure your stacks and constructs
+- /functions folder: this is where you Lambdas live.
-- /test folder: this is where you add tests for your CDK code
+- /tests folder: this is where you add tests for your CDK code
 - cdk.json: this is the manifest file for the CDK
 - AWS SDK is a dev dependency to the project instead of a production dependency.
 The reason for this is that the AWS SDK is already available in the Lambda execution environment, so we don't need to include it in our bundle, which helps reduce deployment time and also helps improve Lambda's cold start performance as well.